Assessment and Management of Minor Injuries

 Course Delivery & Duration

-The module will be delivered through a series of interactive lectures, workshops and skills sessions.
-The content of the module will include anatomy, physiology, and patho-physiology underpinning minor injuries and the assessment and management of these patients.
+The course will be delivered through a series of interactive lectures, workshops and skills sessions.
+The content will include anatomy, physiology, and patho-physiology underpinning minor injuries and the assessment and management of these patients.

-The delivery pattern is one day a month for four months and a final two days at the end of the module, one of which will be for completion of the practical clinical examination.
-Formative opportunities will be offered to students throughout the module in preparation for this final summative practical assessment.
+The delivery pattern is one day a month for four months and a final two days at the end of the course, one of which will be for completion of the practical clinical examination.
+Formative opportunities will be offered to students throughout in preparation for this final summative practical assessment.

 |Notional Study Time||200 hours (accredited) or 150 hours (non-accredited)|

 Teesside University UCCE in Assessment and Management of Minor Injuries 20 Credits Level 6

 This six-month course is designed to meet the needs of a range of health care professionals working with patients who present to a point of first contact with a minor injury.
 It aims to provide students with comprehensive knowledge and skills to assess and manage patients who attend with a minor injury or refer as appropriate.
 Students will be registered health care professionals working in areas such as primary care, accident and emergency, first contact or minor injury units.

 The content will address holistic assessment of the patient with a minor injury following a systematic process and working within the limits of the individual’s competence.
 On completion students will be able to assess, treat and manage (or refer appropriately) patients who present to a point of first contact with a minor injury.

 - Demonstrate a comprehensive and detailed knowledge of anatomy and physiology across the lifespan relevant to clinical assessment.